angelo-casciani/conv_automata/README.md

-# conv_automata
+# A Conversational Framework for Faithful Multi-Perspective Analysis of Production Processes

-Proof of concept for enabling conversational reasoning over the automaton representing the LEGO factory.
+Source code, datasets, and instructions for replicating the experiments of the paper "_A Conversational Framework for Faithful Multi-Perspective Analysis of Production Processes_".

 ## Installation